Skip to content

 What are we protecting?

-Well, what we are trying to protect against here is the student's cloud account (most likely a Microsoft 365 account or potentially a G Suite one) from someone outside obtaining their credentials (most commonly through phishing or peer-on-peer access) and gaining access to it.
-But also, most likely, the student's accounts are within the same tenant as the actual staff and teachers.
-We are not worried (generally speaking) about a threat actor managing to steal the device they have, and we trust along with their credentials, hence we can have some levels of device and location trust for MFA.
+However, most likely, the student's accounts are within the same tenant as the actual staff and teachers.
+We are not worried (generally speaking) about a threat actor managing to steal the device they have, and we trust along with their credentials, hence we can have some levels of device and location trust where MFA is not continually requested, but is still very much set on the account.

 So, how do we deliver and make this work in school?